Azure/azure-sdk-for-js/sdk/monitor/monitor-query/README.md

 #### Handling the response for Query Logs Batch

-The `queryLogsBatch` API returns the `QueryLogsBatchResult`.
+The `queryLogsBatch` API returns the `LogsQueryBatchResult`.

 Here is a heirarchy of the response:

 ```
-QueryLogsBatchResult
+LogsQueryBatchResult
 |---results (list of following objects)
     |---id
     |---status